malikkotb/sticky_notes/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Technologies Used
+Next.js - The React framework for server-rendered applications.
+Framer Motion - A motion library for creating smooth animations and transitions.
+Pocketbase - A cloud-based database solution for real-time data synchronization.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: